Rain9876/DetectingIrregularHeartbeat/README.md

    <img src="./Evaluation/README_Figure/signal_data.png" width="120">

-3. Slice the a series of signal by 300 window
+3. Slice the a series of signal by a window size of 300

    <img src="./Evaluation/README_Figure/heartBeats.png" width="180">